amansour-gh/educational.github.io/docs/math/unit1/exercise1.md

     Means = 3 \times 40 = 120
     $$
     **Extremes = Means this represent a proportion**
-3. For each of the following proportion, determine whather the quantities are proportional. **If** the 1.
+3. For each of the following proportion, determine whether the quantities are proportional. **If** the 1.